statven/Ai-sales-proposal-generator/README.md

 ## Quick start (local)

 > These steps produce a local development environment.
-Replace placeholders with your own values. **Do not** put secrets in the Git repo.
+Replace placeholders with your own values.

 1. Clone